pnnl/BEM-for-PRM/content/userguide/quick_start/create_prototyp.md

 ![saved model](/BEM-for-PRM/userguide/quick_start/image/prototype_medium_office.PNG?width=800px)

-The full script of this part of tutorial is provided below:
+The full script of this part of the tutorial is provided below:

 ```ruby
 require 'openstudio'